noramens/Weather-with-React/README.md

 # Weather-with-React
-A weather application with React.js
+A weather application with React.js using the Open Weather Map API